 That way, you can feel confident knowing your products are being marketed directly to people who are going to be interested in making a purchase.

-Once you’ve found the perfect brand ambassador for your business, send them a free sample of your product and have them take a picture of themselves with it.
+Once you’ve found the perfect influencer for your business, send them a free sample of your product and have them take a picture of themselves with it.
 Then, they can share that photo on their feed along with your company Instagram account details.

 When that happens, you should see a lot of traffic directed to your Instagram account because more people will be interested in learning about your products.

-Here’s an example of a brand ambassador who has posted a company’s product to her Instagram feed:
+Here’s an example of an influencer who has posted a company’s product to her Instagram feed:

 Chances are, this face mask company – Tru Self Organics – sent her the product for free and then paid her to post about the product on her Instagram account.

-The Tru Self Organics Instagram account also shared a picture of this brand ambassador to their own feed, which shows potential customers that the product is popular among online influencers.
+The Tru Self Organics Instagram account also shared a picture of this influencer to their own feed, which shows potential customers that the product is popular among online influencers.

-Keep in mind that your relationships with brand ambassadors need to be mutually beneficial if you want them to be effective.
+Keep in mind that your relationships with influencers need to be mutually beneficial if you want them to be effective.
 You can’t expect to just send them some free products in exchange for free promotion to their big audience.

-Create an enticing offer for your brand ambassadors, and be sure you pay them fairly and promptly.
+Create an enticing offers, and be sure you pay them fairly and promptly.
 That way, you can build long-term business relationships that help you drive consistent sales and keep customer acquisition cost low.